vanyle/vanyle.github.io/src/posts/even-tinier-docker-containers.md

 *The quest to not fill up disk space continues*

 Hey.
 This article is the third from the Docker series!
-If you are interested with Docker, see:
+If you are interested in Docker, see:

-- [Getting started with Docker](https://vanyle.github.io/posts/docker_basics.html), an introduction to Docker compose
+- [Getting started with Docker](https://vanyle.github.io/posts/docker_basics.html), an introduction to Docker Compose
 - [Tiny Docker Big Performance](https://vanyle.github.io/posts/tiny-dockers-big-performance.html), for ways to make images smaller and faster

 <br>

-If you have been building you own Docker images, you might have experienced a Docker filling up your disk with garbage images.
+If you have been building you own Docker images, you might have experienced Docker filling up your disk with garbage images.
 While you can remove images using commands such as `docker system prune`, it would be nice to have smaller images in the first place.

 <br>